 The perfect sourdough starter

-Making your sourdough starter is the first part of the process when undertaking the start.
+Making your sourdough starter is the first part of the process.
 A sourdough yeast starter is where you effectively grow all the necessary bacteria that give your sourdough bread that great flavour and texture.
 It's a mixture of flour and water which creates the perfect conditions for natural yeast to grow in.
 The whole process usually takes about six days (we told you it’s a labour of love!).
 Here’s a day-by-day breakdown on your sourdough starter journey.

 - 1 bag of all-purpose flour

 - 120 ml distilled or bottled water water